FAQs

 What’s the best way to clean my baby’s teeth?

 Even before your baby’s first tooth appears, we recommend you clean the gums after feedings with a soft and clean damp washcloth or piece of gauze.
 When that first tooth makes an entrance, it is time to upgrade to a soft bristled baby sized toothbrush.
-There are usually 2 options: a long-handled toothbrush that you and your baby can hold at the same time, and a finger-puppet-like brush that fits over the tip of your finger.
+There are usually two options: a long-handled toothbrush that you and your baby can hold at the same time, and a finger-puppet-like brush that fits over the tip of your finger.
 In each case the bristles are soft appropriate for a smaller mouth.
 At this stage, toothpaste isn’t necessary, you can just dip the brush in water before brushing, remember it’s the bristles not the toothpaste that does the cleaning.
 If your little one doesn’t react well to the introduction of a toothbrush, don’t give up; switch back to a damp washcloth for a few months, then try the toothbrush again.
 During the teething process your child will want to chew on just about anything—a baby toothbrush with a teething end can become a favorite toy and comfort during this period.

 At what age is it appropriate to use toothpaste?